SIRS Aged Care Reporting Software

 What is SIRS in aged care?

 SIRS stands for the Serious Incident Response Scheme, a mandatory framework under the Aged Care Act 2024 that requires aged care providers — both residential and home care, including Support at Home — to identify, record, report, investigate, and resolve serious incidents.
-The 9 reportable incident types are unreasonable use of force, unlawful sexual contact, psychological or emotional abuse, unexpected death, stealing or financial coercion, neglect, inappropriate use of restrictive practices, unexplained absence, and other serious incidents.
+The 8 reportable incident types are: unreasonable use of force, unlawful sexual contact or inappropriate sexual conduct, psychological or emotional abuse, unexpected death, stealing or financial coercion, neglect, inappropriate use of restrictive practices, and unexplained absence from care.

 What are the SIRS reporting deadlines?